The following guide discusses how to configure and use S-Docs in Salesforce Lightning Experience and how to edit a template in Lightning.

 Now, going back to the record we generated S-Docs for, if we scroll down to the bottom of the page, we will see that the email we sent was recorded in the “Past Activity” section.
 Additionally, the Invoice template was saved in the Notes & Attachments section, but not the Opportunity Summary.
 This is because “Auto-Create Attachment” is enabled for the Invoice template but not the Opportunity Summary.

 (If you’re an end-user of S-Docs who is just generating documents and not editing templates, you can ignore the following note).

 Additionally, note that if the Auto-Create Salesforce Attachment and link to record box (found under the "Document Options" tab of the template editor) is not checked on a template, the documents created with that template in the S-Docs related list will be regenerated each time they are viewed, emailed, or edited.
 For example, if this box was not checked for an account summary template, and you opened an account summary document from 6 months ago, the document would be regenerated and the current account info would be displayed, rather than the account info from 6 months ago.

 Editing templates in Lightning works just the same as in Classic.
 The only difference is getting there!
 To get there, select the S-Docs app from the app launcher.

 Then, click the “S-Docs Templates” tab.
 From here, you can select any template you’d like to edit by clicking on its name.

 Once you select a template, you can edit its fields or head over to the template editor to edit the contents of the template itself.

 And there it is!
 Editing your template in Lightning works exactly the same as editing your template in Classic.
-If you wish to learn more about editing S-Docs templates, please see our overview of the template editor and the S-Docs Developer's Guide.
+If you wish to learn more about editing S-Docs templates, please see our overview of the template editor.